top of page

 The area around Stavanger has been inhabited for thousands of years.
 Stavanger’s proximity to the sea made the area a natural place for the Vikings to settle.
 New archaeological finds show that Stavanger was a ‘Kaupang’, where people traded goods and services in the Viking Age.
 It was also here that Harald Fairhair united Norway into one kingdom following the battle of Hafrsfjord in 872 AD.
 The majestic monument Swords in Rock (Sverd i fjell) has been erected on the site where the battle is said to have taken place.

-The Museum of Archaeology Many of the archaeological finds made in the region are exhibited at the Museum of Archaeology in Stavanger at Peder Klows gate 30A, in close proximity to the city centre.
+The Museum of Archaeology Many of the archaeological finds made in the region are exhibited at the museum, which is close to the city centre.
 The open air Iron Age Farm (Jernaldergården), which is part of the Museum of Archaeology is located at Ullandhaug and houses an exciting visitor centre.

-The Norwegian Petroleum Museum, Kjeringholmen 1A.
-As the oil capital of Norway, Stavanger is the perfect place to learn how the Norwegian oil boom started, and how it has influenced and continues to influence Norwegian society.
+The Norwegian Petroleum Museum As the energy capital of Norway, Stavanger is the perfect place to learn how the Norwegian oil boom started, and how it has influenced and continues to influence Norwegian society.
+The city is now leading the transition from fossil to renewable energy.
+Find out more about Stavanger’s journey, from oil capital to becoming the centre of innovation for renewable energy developments, at the Norwegian Petroleum Museum.

-IDDIS The Norwegian Printing Museum and the Norwegian Canning Museum, Øvre Strandgate 88 & 90.
-The museums in Old Stavanger host exhibitions about Stavanger’s important canning industry and printing industry, and about the importance of the written language and the art of printing for society.
+IDDIS The Norwegian Printing Museum and the Norwegian Canning Museum The museums in Old Stavanger host exhibitions about Stavanger’s important canning industry and printing industry, and about the importance of the written language and the art of printing for society.

-Stavanger Art Museum, Henrik Ibsens gate 55.
-You can experience the works of important Stavanger artists such as Frida Hansen and Lars Hertevig, in addition to temporary exhibitions of Norwegian and international artists.
+Stavanger Art Museum You can experience the works of important Stavanger artists such as Frida Hansen and Lars Hertevig, in addition to temporary exhibitions of Norwegian and international artists.

-Stavanger maritime museum, Strandkaien 22.
-The museum has exhibitions about shipping, trade and shipbuilding in the region.
+Stavanger maritime museum The museum has exhibitions about shipping, trade and shipbuilding in the region.

-Stavanger Museum and the Norwegian Children’s Museum Muségata 16.
-The museum houses natural history and cultural history exhibitions and the Norwegian Children’s Museum.
+Stavanger Museum and the Norwegian Children’s Museum The museum houses natural history and cultural history exhibitions and the Norwegian Children’s Museum.
 The museum also has a museum shop and a café.

-Kunsthall Stavanger, Madlaveien 33.
-Independent art venue with temporary exhibitions of international contemporary art.
+Kunsthall Stavanger Independent art venue with temporary exhibitions of international contemporary art

 Fjords & mountains - unique scenery

 Stavanger is set among high mountains and deep fjords, and it is the perfect destination for those looking for spectacular scenery.
 Stavanger is a great point of departure for day trips in Norwegian nature.
 This makes the city the perfect starting point for day trips to experience the Norwegian scenery.
 A visit to the beautiful Lysefjord is a must when you visit Stavanger.
 The Lysefjord can been seen by boat or by walking up to the world famous Preikestolen (Pulpit Rock).
 This distinctive mountain formation towers 604 metres above the fjord, and thousands of selfies are taken here every year.
+To get to the starting point of the hike to Pulpit Rock, you can drive or take a bus through Ryfast – the world’s longest undersea tunnel.
 The Kjerag Bolt is an attraction that is gaining popularity, and although the walk there is physically challenging, the rock bolt that is wedged in a crack in the rock 1,000 metres above the sea is a popular destination.
 Walking up the Flørli steps is a less well-known trip.
 The 4,444 steps take you from the bottom of the Lysefjord to 740 metres above sea level.
 There is no road to Flørli, but the steps start at Flørli ferry quay, which means you can get there by boat from Stavanger city centre.

 Outdoor activities - botanical garden